Dropelikeit/laravel-jms-serializer/UPGRADE-5.0.md

 Version 5 of this package no longer supports Laravel 8.
 Since Laravel has not provided version 8 with updates since 24/01/2023.
+Since Laravel 9+ requires PHP 8.1, this PHP version is also required in this library.
 ---

 ### Features